About The Neurosciences Foundation Website

 The Trustees of The Neurosciences Foundation

-Stuart Biggart, Kenneth Brown, Graham Goodridge-Cox, Sarah Deans (Chair), Dr Donald Grosset, Prof Donald Hadley, Bill Scott, May Storrie, Prof Dave Wyper
+Stuart Biggart, Kenneth Brown, Amanda Garden, Graham Goodridge-Cox, Dr Sarah Deans (Chair), Mr Henry Gildie, Prof Donald Grosset, Prof Donald Hadley, Prof Dave Wyper

 Medical Advisory Committee

-Dr William Holmes, Professor John Pickard, Dr Celestine Santosh, Dr Andrew Todd
+Dr William Holmes, Professor John Pickard, Dr Saif Razvi, Dr Andrew Todd

 Charity Development and Secretarial Services